Chebil-Ilef/vLLM-project/README.md

 ### 1 Prerequisites

-- Python 3.11+ and npm (for local frontend build) if running locally
+- Docker and Docker Compose : running with containers
-- Docker and Docker Compose if running with containers
+- Cuda >=12.0

 ### 2 Environment